Mute your PC gradually with VolumeOut

 All you need to do is set the total time in which you want the volume of the PC to be moved from the current state to zero (mute).

-The program adds an icon to Windows' system tray.
-A right-click on it displays a context menu with options to start and stop the process of reducing the volume gradually, and for setting the interval in which you want that to happen.
+The program adds an icon to Windows' system tray that you can interact with.
+A right-click on it displays a context menu with options to start and stop the process of reducing the volume gradually, and also options to set the total time period.